 A World Heritage Site, Mesa Verde is worth at least a full day of your trip or more.
 Mesa Verde is translated “green table” for the flat topped mountain that defines its entrance.

 It gives us a glimpse of the lives of the Ancestral Pueblo people.
 Previously called the Anasazi, these Indians didn’t have a written language, but had a rich culture and a stable civilization for over 700 years, (A.D.
 600 to A.D.
 1300) and more people called it home than do today!
 Over 4,000 known archeological sites exist in the park, including 600 cliff dwellings.

 Restarting in April, 2017, be sure to take a tour - they are well worth the time!
-The park sells tour tickets for $4/person for a one hour tour - an incredible value.
-There are also concessionaire tours available if you don't want to drive around the park, but that convenience comes at a cost.
+The park sells tour tickets for $5/person for a one hour tour - an incredible value.
+There are also concessionaire tours available if you don't want to drive around the park, for an additional cost.
 Regardless, make sure you know travel times.
 The park is BIG and the roads are 30 mph.
 Don't schedule too early - it can take an hour to get to the tours.

 If there is a 4th grader in your family, the Park Service has extended their free visit to the park for the family!
 Check out the details here.
 Don't forget to print your pass.